 Widal test can be carried out by way of the following two specific methods:

 1. Quantitative Slide Test Qualitative Slide Test Slide agglutination Widal test

 2. Tube agglutination Widal test.
 Tube agglutination is the endorsed method as it has more accuracy.
-However, Slide agglutination is preferred some as it offers the fast result.
+However, Slide agglutination is preferred as it offers a fast result.

 Q. What are the limitations of Typhoid test (Widal test)?

 Previous typhoid vaccination may cause multiplied antibody titres in the non-infected individuals False positive Widal test can occur in patients with non-enteric Salmonella infection, for instance, Typhus, Immunological disorders, chronic liver disease, Malaria and cryptococcal meningitis Prior use of antibiotics can have an effect on antibody response giving a low titre in the Widal test even in the presence of bacteriologically verified typhoid fever The Widal agglutination titre varies with the geographic region primarily based on the incidence of Salmonella infection in that place Past infection with serotype Typhi or any other nontyphoidal Salmonella serotype as well result in false positive Widal test

 Avoiding contaminated food and drinks can assist in preventing typhoid fever.
 Along with that, appropriate vaccination against typhoid fever can also keep a check on any possible case of infection.